 This is an active learning course.
 What does this mean?
 It means that you will engage in activities that will help you co-construct your knowledge of the ideas and experiences we encounter in class.
 Furthermore, you will be asked to actively reflect and demonstrate how the ideas you encounter in the course can be applied to a topic of interest to you.
 Be prepared to be an active participant in this course through forum discussions, groups activities such as social annotation using hypothes.is, and peer-review activities.
-You may not "see" each other on Zoom every week, but you will most definitely "see" each other (and me!) online every week through your contributions to and co-learning through these activities.
+You may not "see" each other on Zoom every week, but you will most definitely "see" each other (and me!) online every week over several days through your contributions to and co-learning through these activities.
 Because the class is built around co-learning through active learning, it's important that you meet all deadlines in the course because your absence may affect your own learning and that of your colleagues.

 It's imperative that our classroom be a safe space for sharing and discussing ideas that may or may not align with your own views about music teaching and learning.
 Discussion and interaction must be respectful and always approached through a lens that is open to new ideas and experiences.
-Critical discussion is always encouraged, but it must be carried out with respect and sensitivity to others.
+Critical discussion and offering alternative points of view is always encouraged, but it must be carried out with respect and sensitivity to others, and in such a way that it upholds Western's Student Code of Conduct.